SAP-samples/abap-cheat-sheets/21_XML_JSON.md

   - SAP-delivered and predefined XSL transformation with the name `ID`
   - Used to read and write the asXML (and also asJSON) format.
   - When the transformation ID is called, the resulting intermediate formats (asXML, asJSON) are the direct output.
   - When used, for example, to transform ABAP data, such as a structure, to XML, the transformation does not change the structure itself.
-You can, however, change the structure by implementing you own XSLT.
+You can, however, change the structure by implementing your own XSLT.
 - Simple Transformation (ST)
   - Repository objects written in an SAP-specific programming language for transformations between XML formats and ABAP data